jaysiegers/ChordClout/README.md

 ## Main Features ✨
 - Login and Registration Authentication
 - Streaming Free Music
-- Customizable Playlist
+- Personalized playlists
-- List of Liked Music
+- Wide Variety of Songs By Genre
-- Information About The music
+- Details of Songs and Artists

 ## Tools and Library 🛠️
 - React